ajsaule/Pick15/readme.txt

 4. Scoring
     - Write all scores and messages to the board as game progresses ❌
     - Add + 1 to the winning player's tally ❌
-    - Calculate a percentage of wins for each player
+    - Calculate a percentage of wins for each player ?
-    - Reset button resets the stored counts/ board's appearance/ score tally
+    - Reset button resets the stored counts of tiles clicked / board's appearance ❌

 5. BONUS FEATURES
+    - Create a glow effect on the three winnig tiles of player
     - Add info pane that on hover or tap shows info on how to play the game
+    - First one to get to 5 get secret animation activated
     - Theme changer, allows user to change the bgcolors and glowing effects
     - Create a bot to play against
         - Random bot